 Throwback Kanye definitely was on to something.
 Like many 20 something-year-olds I know, saving money has not been a talent of mine.
 It also wasn’t something I learned from my parents or school.
-If my bills are paid and I have food in the fridge, chances are that a good portion of whatever money I had leftover was going towards some unnecessary splurging (as if splurging is ever really necessary right?)
+If my bills are paid and I have food in the fridge, chances are that whatever money I had leftover was going towards some unnecessary splurging (as if splurging is ever really necessary right?).

-It wasn’t until I moved back into my momma’s crib that I really understood how bad I truly was with not only spending money but also saving it.
-After working a month or 2, not paying rent and ending up just as broke at the end of the month as when I lived on my own and paid rent from my part-time job, I knew it was time for me to make some changes.
+It wasn’t until I moved back into my momma’s crib that I understood how bad I was with not only spending money but also saving it.
+After working for two months, not paying rent, and ending up just as broke as when I lived on my own and paid rent from my part-time job, I knew it was time for me to make some changes.
 There just wasn’t an excuse for this.

-I saved a set % of EVERY CHECK I received
+1. I saved a percentage (%) of EVERY PAYCHECK I received

 Direct deposit is a gift and a curse but instead of letting all that money sit pretty in your checking account, transfer some to your savings.
-I started by saving 10% each check and now I’ve worked my way up (pretty quickly) to 25%.
+I started by saving 10% each check and saved up to 25% when I could.
 You’d be surprised how much your savings can build doing this alone.

-I chose one thing that is my long term goal that I’m saving towards
+2. I chose one long term goal to save toward

-For me, it’s moving from home into an apartment that I can love and adore without roommates and little to no space.
-The frustrations of living at home alone has given me the motivation to get my financial act all the way TOGETHER.
+For me, it’s moving from home into an apartment (possibly outside of NYC) that I can love and adore without roommates and little to no space.
+The frustrations of living at home alone have given me the motivation to get my financial act all the way TOGETHER.
 Especially with me being a freelancer, I have to be much better about my savings to reach this goal.

-I utilized my savings account and all of its perks
+3. I utilized my savings account and ALL of its perks

-I’ve had a savings account for maybe 4 years now and I basically NEVER actually saved money in it.
+I’ve had a savings account for maybe 6 years now and I basically NEVER actually saved money in it.
 I have a savings account with Bank of America and it’s actually pretty dope.
-There isn’t a maintenance fee (as long as I transfer $25 from my BOA checkings every month) and I have “keep the change” linked to my accounts which transfer a few coins here and there from my checkings to my savings account when I make debit card purchases.
+There isn’t a maintenance fee and I have “keep the change” linked to my accounts which transfers a few coins here and there from my checking to my savings account when I make debit card purchases.

 Straight like that.
-I only put in my savings account as much as I thought I could spare in order to stop myself from taking any money out of my savings.
+I only put in my savings account as much as I thought I could spare.
+This stops me from taking money out of my savings.
 So far, so great.

 You may also like 9 Money-Saving Beauty Tips That I Use When I’m On A Budget

-I put my debit card on timeout and started using cash ( I need to revisit this)
+7. I put my debit card on timeout and started using cash ( I need to revisit this)

-Drake canceled his concert…that refunded money went into my savings.
+Drake canceled his concert…that refund went into my savings.
 My mother felt like being nice and gave me $50…that went into my savings as well.
 Tax return?
 You got it—right in my savings.
-“Random” money shouldn’t be the green light to splurge; that in fact is more money for you to save towards your goals.
+“Random” money shouldn’t be the green light to splurge; it’s more money for you to save towards your goals.

 Bonus tip–because I care a lot

-The amount of consumer debt that we have in this country is ridiculous, Unless it is absolutely an emergency, don’t use your credit card (or Afterpay for that matter).
+The amount of consumer debt that we have in this country is ridiculous.
+Unless it is absolutely an emergency, don’t use your credit card (or Afterpay for that matter).
 If you don’t have the money to purchase it on your own, chances are you don’t need it and can’t afford it in the first place.

 Every time I look at my savings account, I jump for joy because I’m so proud.
-There’s nothing like knowing that if some random ish happened tomorrow you could cover it.
-Better yet, there’s nothing like knowing you’re getting closer and closer to getting that one thing you want so badly.
+There’s nothing like knowing that if some random shit happens tomorrow you could cover it without a worry in the world.